WebAssembly/spec/ml-proto/README.md

 wasm module.wasm -o module.wast
 ```

-(The second direction is work in progress.)
+In the second case, the produced script contains exactly one module definition (work in progress).

 Finally, the option `-e` allows to provide arbitrary script commands directly on the command line.
 For example: